sstur/js2php/README.md

 Note: This was a hobby project from a number of years ago and is _not actively maintained_, however PRs are welcome.

-Also Note: It is working and tested against PHP 5.4+ however users have reported that it does _NOT_ work with PHP 7 due to some naming collisions.

-Last Note: This does not work with ES6+ JavaScript features (which were not widely available at the time this project was written).
+Also Note: This does not work with ES6+ JavaScript features (which were not widely available at the time this project was written).
 If you want to use next-generation JS features you should first pre-process your code using [babel][20].
+PR to support ES6+ would be welcome.

 ### Why?